 • To receive a local injection of numbing medicine or anesthetic gas prior to the procedure

-• To have injections into the TMJ with Botox or other drug in order to provide relief
+• To have injections into the TMJ with Neurotoxin or other drug in order to provide relief

 After the procedure you will be required to remain upright for an hour.
 It is important not to rub the injection site.
 Side effects from the procedure are typically mild and may include: